-Electronic identification is a digital identity solution for online interactions and transactions, equivalent to a traditional ID in the analogue world.
+Electronic identification is a digital identity solution for online interactions and transactions, equivalent to a traditional ID in the analog world.

-Electronic identifications are available in several variants: in the mobile, in the computer or on a physical ID.
-With an eID in the mobile or tablet it consists of an app.
-When users identify themselves, they use the app together with a password, fingerprint or facial recognition.
-For an eID in the computer, the user downloads an eID to a program and then use the program together with a password to identify themselves.
+Electronic identifications are available in several variants: in the mobile, in the computer, or on a physical ID.
+With an eID in the mobile or tablet, it consists of an app.
+When users identify themselves, they use the app together with a password, fingerprint, or facial recognition.
+For an eID in the computer, the user downloads an eID to a program and then uses the program together with a password to identify themselves.
 A physical eID is usually a smart card – a plastic card that contains a chip – where a separate card reader often is required.
 As with all technology related to the digital world, these things are constantly evolving.

 The many uses of eID

 When an eID is in the form of an app on the user’s mobile phone it actually has the potential of being used as a traditional ID document in various situations.
-In some countries innovators have already brought together the ingredients to make proving one’s identity using the phone in such manner a reality.
-Although this method and procedure is not widely used yet it already works for in-store identification, for picking up parcels and age verification.
+In some countries, innovators have already brought together the ingredients to make proving one’s identity using the phone in such manner a reality.
+Although this method and procedure are not widely used yet it already works for in-store identification, for picking up parcels, and age verification.
 In some countries citizens are able to store their Covid Certificate, proving they are vaccinated, in their eID on the mobile phone.